Talking Therapies and Brief Interventions

 - Postgraduate Diploma in Cognitive Behaviour Therapy

-For the 2022 and 2023 academic years, UC has secured funding from the Ministry of Health to support fees payment for talking therapies courses for some students.
+For the 2023 academic year*, UC has secured funding from the Ministry of Health to support fees payment for talking therapies courses for some students.
 If you are a health professional working with people presenting with mental health and addictions conditions you may be eligible for funding.
 If you meet the criteria below please contact us to discuss your individual situation and eligibility:

 - Hold a degree in a health-related discipline such as Occupational Therapy, Social Work, Nursing, Psychology, Medicine, Counselling.